 - life insurance policies that haven't been cashed in

-The Department for Work and Pensions (DWP) are responsible for determining what savings are included or excluded in a benefits claim.
-This can be based on your personal circumstances.
 If you’re spending money or giving it to other people to reduce your total savings amount, the DWP might still consider this as part of your savings.
 The DWP have the final say on what does or doesn’t count towards savings, if in doubt, you can ask for confirmation of their decision in writing.

 If you’re not happy with a benefits decision, you have the right to appeal.

-What are the savings limits?
+What are the savings limits for Universal Credit?

-If you and/or your partner have any savings or capital of between £6,000 and £16,000, the first £6,000 is ignored.
-The rest is treated as if it gives you a monthly income of £4.35 for each £250, or part of £250.
+The first £6,000 is ignored.
+But the rest is treated as if it gives you a monthly income of £4.35 for each £250, or any remaining amount that is not a complete £250.

 An example of how savings affect Universal Credit